Jumblies Day Nursery

 Jumblies Day Nursery provides full day care for up to 32 children, from 6 months to 5 years.

 The under 2's are cared for in our Baby and Toddler Room by two qualified and highly experienced Early Years Practitioners.

-Preschool children's (aged 2-5 years) play and learning takes place in the preschool room, overseen by our Early Years Education Graduate Deputy Manager.
+Preschool children's (aged 2-5 years) play and learning takes place in the preschool room, overseen by our Early Years Education Graduate Manager.

 Good routines ensure that activities and learning are scaffolded according to children stages of development and interests.

 Jumblies last Ofsted inspection took place in March 2022, and the nursery was judged good.

 Where to go